3 Healthy Posture Tricks

 All of that develops imbalances and ruins your spine static.
 In those conditions, it is really hard to impress someone with self-esteem if you are cramped as a shrimp.
 On the other hand, with the proper posture, you are looking tall, and you are sending a message of self-esteem and strength.
 Posture is an important part of complete body language, the most important one.

 1 – Relaxing tension in your muscles

 Do you know how hard it is for your muscles to stay in one pose?
-Remember of all of those moments when you had to stay on your feet for a longer period of time.
+Remember all of those moments when you had to stay on your feet for a longer period of time.
 Sitting is even worse.
 Your glute muscles are completely inactive, and they are the foundation of a good posture.
-All those prolonged states cause a different kind of muscle tensions.
+All those prolonged states cause different kinds of muscle tensions.

 2– Mobilization and activation exercise

 The second step to healthy posture is mobilization and activation exercises in different regions of your body.
 Sometimes structures, like your joints, need a mobilization exercise so they can regain their old range of motion (ROM).
 ROM is a measure of your joint’s freedom.
 Some of them need it more and some need more stability.
 You can take a shoulder joint and knee joint as an example here.
 In other cases, some structures like deep core muscles and scapulas region muscles need some challenges.
 In other words, you need to activate them by proper stabilization exercises and dynamic exercises.